eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `chain_insert_mode` - (Computed) - String - ChainInsertMode controls whether Felix inserts rules to the top of iptables chains, or<br />appends to the bottom.
 Leaving the default option is safest to prevent accidentally<br />breaking connectivity.
 Default: 'insert' (other options: 'append').
 - `cpu_request` - (Computed) - Quantity - CPURequest CPU request of Canal container.
 Default: 100m.
 - `default_endpoint_to_host_action` - (Computed) - String - DefaultEndpointToHostAction allows users to configure the default behaviour<br />for traffic between pod to host after calico rules have been processed.<br />Default: ACCEPT (other options: DROP, RETURN).
-- `disable_flannel_forward_rules` - (Computed) - Bool - DisableFlannelForwardRules configures Flannel to NOT add the<br />default ACCEPT traffic rules to the iptables FORWARD chain.
+- `flanneld_iptables_forward_rules` - (Computed) - Bool - FlanneldIptablesForwardRules configures Flannel to add the<br />default ACCEPT traffic rules to the iptables FORWARD chain. (default: true).
-- `disable_tx_checksum_offloading` - (Computed) - Bool - DisableTxChecksumOffloading is deprecated as of kOps 1.19 and has no effect.
 - `iptables_backend` - (Computed) - String - IptablesBackend controls which variant of iptables binary Felix uses<br />Default: Auto (other options: Legacy, NFT).
 - `log_severity_sys` - (Computed) - String - LogSeveritySys the severity to set for logs which are sent to syslog<br />Default: INFO (other options: DEBUG, WARNING, ERROR, CRITICAL, NONE).
 - `mtu` - (Computed) - Int - MTU to be set in the cni-network-config (default: 1500).